Learning & Engagement Opportunities

 When and How to Get Involved:

-Dates TBD.
 The series will be offered in both fall and spring.
-Most sessions will be in-person, with a virtual option.
-Stay tuned for details.

 Who Should Attend?: All OST staff and volunteers who want to learn more about recognizing signs of child abuse and reporting.